VISmodding/VIS-DMG-2.0/README.md

   - **3.7V 125054 Lipo battery** (optional if you want to use only the DC jack)  (see the FAQs [here](FAQs.md) for more details).
   - **Kitsch-Bent full silicone buttons** (optional).
   - **1 Watt speaker** (optional if you want to use the original DMG speaker).
 You can find (in the files of this project) the 3D model of the holder that you can use to take it in place without glue it to the housing shell (the holder fit the Retrosix 23 mm 1 watt speaker).
 If you buy 1 watt speaker please buy an high quality speaker from Retrosix (those that I use) or Handheldlegend avoiding cheap speakers.
-  - **wires and ph2.0 housing connectors** reported in the last sections of the BOM file.
+  - **wires and ph2.0 housing connectors** (optional) reported in the last sections of the BOM file.
+  - **PH2.0 2.0mm Metal Crimp Pin Terminal Wire Cable for Housing PH 2.0 Female Socket Connector** (optional) that can be purchased here [Link Aliexpress](https://www.aliexpress.com/item/1005004266276874.html).
   - **5v 2A USB-C charger with the 2A cable USB adapter** (I suggest the right angle version) that can be purchased here [Link Aliexpress](https://www.aliexpress.com/item/4000285082506.html).
   - If you decide to use the **audio connector PCB** you can buy the 2.0 mm pitch headers from here [Link Aliexpress](https://www.aliexpress.com/item/4000694199194.html).
   - I suggest to use **full silicone buttons from Kitsch-Bent** as shown in this [short video](https://www.youtube.com/watch?v=DBGJTIemyE4&t=64s&ab_channel=V1sModding).